 Originally, it was planed to infect all the batches with the same family in order to avoid greater variation in the host manipulation caused by phenotypical differences between the families.
-This wasn’t possible because the batches of eggs that were prepared for the experiment were completely used up after exposing the copepod batches to the coracidia.
+However, this was not possible because the batches of eggs that were prepared for the experiment were completely used up after exposing the copepod batches to the coracidia.
 At first, it was only planned to do one batch but since multiple problems occurred throughout the experiment (which will be mentioned later), multiple measurement batches of copepods had to be created, meaning that I didn’t expect to need more eggs of the family used for each corresponding batch.
 The used families of S. solidus for each batch are shown in table 1.

 Table 1: Used families of S. solidus for each batch.
 The families IBB originate from Ibbenbüren whereas the family LK originates from Lake Konstanz.All of those families were collected in the year 2021 which is represented by the “21” at the end of their names.
 The single digits stands for the family number among the other families of S. solidus stored in the IEB Münster.